inspector-apm/inspector-php/README.md

 $inspector = new Inspector($configuration);
 ```

 All start with a `transaction`.
-Transaction represent an execution cycle and it can contains one or hundred of segments:
+Transaction represents an execution cycle and it can contains one or hundred of segments:

 ```php
 // Start an execution cycle with a transaction